WallarooLabs/wally/README.md

 - Python 3

-We are planning on adding Python 3 support when there is enough demand.
-If you are interested in writing Wallaroo applications using Python 3, please [get in touch][contact us email].
+We are currently working with a client who needs Python 3 bindings.
+We plan to introduce Python 3 bindings by the end of 2017.

 - C++

 C++ was our first non-Pony API.
 Since that time we have learned a lot about writing Wallaroo language bindings.
-We plan on revisiting the C++ API in the future to improve its ergonomics.
-New functionality added to Wallaroo is not currently being implemented in the C++ API.
+We plan on revisiting the C++ API in the near future to improve its ergonomics.
 If you are interested in using Wallaroo with C++, you should [contact us][contact us email].
 We're happy to work with you.

 - Go

-We are currently working with a client who is very interested in writing Wallaroo applications in Go.
-We plan to introduce Go language bindings by the end of 2017.
+We are currently working with a client who needs Go bindings.
+We plan to introduce Go bindings by the end of 2017.

 - JavaScript

-JavaScript support is currently in the planning stages with no release date targeted.
+JavaScript support is currently in the planning stages with a release in 2018.

 ### Limitations